There are 179 English Hewitts in total, and they fall into six geographical groups, three smaller and three larger.

 There are two Hewitts in the Peak District, Kinder Scout and Bleaklow Head.
 I climbed these often in the 1970s, but most recently revisited the latter on the Peak District stage of my cross-England walk.

 The northernmost Hewitts are the Cheviots in Northumberland – just six Hewitts, but I’ve climbed them all.
-To their south, all loosely considered to be in the Pennine chain, are the Northern Pennines, which include the mighty Cross Fell – eight of these left – and the varied hills of the Yorkshire Dales – four remain, all in my ‘Dales North’ group.
+To their south, all loosely considered to be in the Pennine chain, are the Northern Pennines, which include the mighty Cross Fell – five of these left – and the varied hills of the Yorkshire Dales.

 The Cheviots